hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 ```

-As a final step if you are done your client, you can just shut it down.
+As a final step, if you are done with your client, you can just shut it down as shown below.
 This will release all used resources and close connections to cluster.

 ```java